zed-alpha/shadow-gadgets/README.md

 ### Before getting started…

-Please note that clipping that shadow artifact is not necessary if the region behind the UI element is a single solid color.
+Please note that clipping the shadow artifact is not necessary if the region behind the UI element is a single solid color.
 In that case, it is preferable to simply calculate the opaque color that results from compositing the translucent one over the solid, and set that as the element's background instead.